Bankruptcy can provide tax relief, if your timing is right.

 Tax troubles are at the heart of so many bankruptcy filings.
 It makes sense: bankruptcy is a powerful and predictable tool to get out of tax debt.

-File bankruptcy before the end of the year and you fix only a part of your tax problems.
+But filing bankruptcy before the end of the year may fix only a part of your tax problems.
 Any taxes for the current year aren’t part of the bankruptcy.

 Time your bankruptcy filing for maximum tax relief: wait til January.